Master of Science: Nursing (M.S. Nursing)

 - Graduates can apply for national certification and state licensure as an advanced practice nurse.

 As of November 2013, this program will start each spring semester.
-The application deadline for all admissions material for Spring 2016 start is July 1, 2015.
+The application deadline for all admissions material for the Spring start is July 1st.
 If interested in a Fall start, please check the BSN to DNP FNP program.

 UNC offers a Masters of Science Degree in Nursing with a Family Nurse Practitioner (FNP) emphasis.
 Additionally, the School also offers a Post Baccalaureate Doctor of Nursing Practice Family Nurse Practitioner program and Post Masters certificates: the Family Nurse Practitioner and Nursing Education.
 Scholarships and graduate assistantships may be available to students enrolled in this accredited nursing masters and doctoral programs.

 Through a Master of Science (MS) degree or Doctor of Nursing Practice (DNP), graduates are prepared to engage in advanced clinical practice.
 Students with a BSN can continue their current career and family life while attending school due to the program’s one-day per week class format or online and the part-time program of study (fewer than 9 credit hours/semester).

 The School of Nursing works in partnership with the Family Medicine Residency program in Greeley, Community Health Care Centers and other primary care sites to encourage collaborative education between nursing, underserved settings and medicine.